mosip/reporting/docs/connectors.md

 ## Custom connectors
 To install custom  connectors follow the methods given below.

-The methods here will NOT add automatically DB tables to debezium.
+The methods here will NOT automatically add DB tables to Debezium.
 Add your tables (if not already present) by editing a connnector's config.

 ### Method 1:
 * Put the new elasticsearch connectors in one folder.